 Let me be honest with you about something: most of what you've read about barometric pressure and bass fishing is oversimplified, and some of it is flat-out wrong.

 I've fished tournaments across a dozen states.
 I've watched fish feed aggressively at 30.50 inHg and shut down at 29.80.
-I've also watched the opposite happen.
+I've also watched the exact opposite happen.
 What I've learned — and what the actual science backs up — is that barometric pressure alone isn't the magic switch everyone makes it out to be.

 What Barometric Pressure Is (And Isn't)